Chad Pulkkinen enters his 11th season as the Varsity Boy’s Basketball Coach

 After High School

-Chad attended Saint Joseph’s College where he played under Hall of Fame coach Rick Simonds and current Head Coach Rob Sanicola.
+Chad attended Saint Joseph’s College where he played under Hall of Fame coach Rick Simonds and Head Coach Rob Sanicola.
 While at Saint Joseph’s, Chad accumulated numerous accolades as a player and served three years as captain.
-Chad helped lead the monks to an NCAA Tournament Appearance (2003), Northeast Region Independent Champions (2007), ECAC Championship(2007), and his senior year was a part of a successful team with a record of 22-8, which is currently the best record in schools last 16 seasons.
+Chad helped lead the monks to an NCAA Tournament Appearance (2003), Northeast Region Independent Champions (2007), ECAC Championship(2007), and his senior year was a part of a successful team with a record of 22-8, which is currently the best record in schools last 22 seasons.
 His achievements as a player included scoring over 1,000 points, All-Independent Team (2007), All Maine State Team (2007), New England Senior All-Star (2007), Three-Time Independent Player of The Week (2007), Bridgewater State Tip-Off All-Tournament Team (2007), Maine Event All-Tournament Team (2007), and Independent All-Tournament Team (2007).
 After his senior season, he ranked 2nd all-time in career three-pointers made (192), was 3rd all-time in three-pointers made in a season (83, 2006-07), and 10th all-time in three-point field goal percentage (.341).
 He was also a very proficient free-throw shooter and ranks 2nd all-time in season free throw percentage (.857, 2006-07) and 6th all-time in career free throw percentage (.759).
+In 2025, Pulkkinen was inducted into Saint Joseph’s College Athletics Hall of Fame.

 Professional Basketball